IvannBergman/Coffee-Shop-Sales-Analysis/README.md

    Thursdays and Fridays are your busiest overall and Tuesdays your slowest.
 The difference between the slowest and busiest days are around 23%.

-   Afternoons - 12pm to 4pm are your busiest and Nights - 8pm to 11pm are your slowest with the difference being 123%
+   Afternoons - 12pm to 4pm are your busiest, and Nights - 8pm to 11pm, are your slowest with the difference between the highest and lowest being 123%

  ### Product Overview:
   *Page Preview:*